 Columba's love of the Psalms and their use in his own devotion life is said to have been part of his witness.
 Bede writes, “He converted them by example as well as by word.”
 He allegedly chanted Psalm 45 during his evening devotions on one missionary journey near the mouth of the river Ness.
 A group of pagan Picts interrupted these evening prayers, and Prothero recounts, “His tremendous voice so amazed and terrified the heathens that they fled from his presence, and left him undisturbed in his devotions.”

 His love for the Psalms here on earth did not wane to the day of his death.
 He transcribed Psalm 34 on the night of his death.
 He finally copied verse 10 which says, “The young lions suffer want and hunger; but those who seek the Lord lack no good thing.”
-Then, he laid down his pen and said “Here, I will make and end; what follows, Baithen will write.”
-Indeed, his pupil Baithen took up his task and was appropriately charged with verse 11, “Come, O children, listen to me; I will teach you the fear of the Lord.”
+Then, he laid down his pen and said “Here, I will make an end; what follows, Baithen will write.”
+Indeed, his pupil Baithen took up his task and was appropriately charged with verse 11, "Come, O children, listen to me; I will teach you the fear of the Lord.”

 What can we learn from Columba’s testimony to apply in our day?
 A few brief observations: